iliasmansouri/iliasmansouri.github.io/_posts/2018-05-10-python_Singleton.md

 Let's get started with our first Design Pattern, as this is the main reason why we're all here!

 The Singleton is a practice to create a single object which then can be used/shared with other objects.
 Only one object of this class exist and therefore a mechanism should be set to avoid further object creation.

+Where are those used?
+In logging-, Service- and Caching services.
+Also for loggers, load balancer, window management in OS, interface to a database, etc.

 {% highlight python %}
 class mySingleton(object):